 In addition to the ecological degradation, humans are directly affected by overwhelming juniper encroachment due to the increased potential for devastating wildfires.
-Community concerns are shifted into the wildland-urban interface (WUI) an area with at least 6.17 housing units/km2 as defined by the Federal Register (Randloff et al., 2005).
-As more humans inhabit and develop in these remote areas they come into contact with the increasing fuel loads and are therefore exposed to a higher chance of a catastrophic wildfire.
+Community concerns are shifted into the wildland-urban interface (WUI), an area with at least 6.17 housing units/km2 as defined by the Federal Register (Randloff et al., 2005).
+As more humans inhabit and develop these remote areas they come into contact with the increasing fuel loads and are therefore exposed to a higher chance of a catastrophic wildfire.
 The increasing cost of fire suppression is thought to be related to the expansion of people and property moving into the wildlands.
-In 2014 the National Interagency Fire Center reports that around 3.6 million acres burned due to outbreaks of wildfire (NIFC, 2015).
-It is also estimated that the US Forest Service and the Department of the Interior spent $1.8 billion in 2014, $470 million more than was budgeted to combat wildfire (USDA, 2015).
+In 2014, the National Interagency Fire Center (NIFC) reported that around 3.6 million acres burned due to outbreaks of wildfire (NIFC, 2015).
+It is also estimated that the US Forest Service and the Department of the Interior spent $1.8 billion in 2014, $470 million more than was budgeted, to combat wildfire (USDA, 2015).
 These estimates were direct suppression costs which did not include damage to property and land rehabilitation.
-Currently, land management agencies such as the Bureau of Land Management and the Idaho Department of Lands are focusing land rehabilitation and fuel reduction plans to these WUI areas and seeking new tools to detect areas where mitigation is needed most.
+Currently, land management agencies such as the Bureau of Land Management (BLM) and the Idaho Department of Lands (IDL) are focusing land rehabilitation and fuel reduction plans to these WUI areas and seeking new tools to detect areas where mitigation is needed most.

 Objectives